mbeddr/mps-platform-docs/src/doc/docs/mps_internal/intellij_integration.md

 - intellij
 ---

 The different plugins of MPS are declared using a [plugin configuration file](https://plugins.jetbrains.com/docs/intellij/plugin-configuration-file.html).
-The functionality is split into [plugin components](https://plugins.jetbrains.com/docs/intellij/plugin-components.html). `application-components` are activated when MPS starts, `project-components` are activated when a project is opened.
+The functionality is split into [plugin components](https://plugins.jetbrains.com/docs/intellij/plugin-components.html). `application-components` active when MPS starts, `project-components` active when a project opens.

 MPS uses existing [IntelliJ extension points](https://plugins.jetbrains.com/docs/intellij/plugin-extension-points.html).
-For a list of all extension points and listeners have a look at
+Look at
-[Extension Point and Listener List | IntelliJ Platform Plugin SDK](https://plugins.jetbrains.com/docs/intellij/extension-point-list.html).
-New extension points are declared in a section *extensionPoints* where a qualified name and the interface to implement have to be provided.
+[Extension Point and Listener List | IntelliJ Platform Plugin SDK](https://plugins.jetbrains.com/docs/intellij/extension-point-list.html) for a list of all extension points and listeners.
+Declare new extension points in a section *extensionPoints* where you must provide a qualified name and the interface to implement.
 The interface has to contain an extension point name declaration.
 Example:

 ```java